ardadogan05/Football-prediction-model/README.md

 ## Reference

 Lee, M., & Smith, G. (2002).
 Regression to the mean and football wagers. *Journal of Behavioral Decision Making*, 15, 329–342. [https://doi.org/10.1002/BDM.418](https://doi.org/10.1002/BDM.418)

+---

+## Try the code yourself!
+As I have been advised against sharing my API key for Brave SearchAPI with you, you will need to create one yourself.
+It is free of charge, and can be done at [https://brave.com/search/api/].
+You will need to do the following:

+* Clone the repository
+* Download all the required libraries by writing "pip install -r requirements.txt" in the terminal.
+* Create your own .env file with your API key (or directly write it in FBrefIDFetch.py).
+* Run the gui.py file.
+Please send me a message if you have ideas to improve the code, or encounter errors.
+IKKE BETTE STORSTIPENDED PÅ MODELLEN